AwalaApp/specs/rs016-poweb.md

 ### Parcel delivery

-To deliver a parcel to the server, the client MUST send the parcel in the body of a POST request to `/parcels` using the Content-Type `application/vnd.relaynet.parcel`.
-Additionally, it MUST countersign the parcel with the private node's keys and include the base64 encoding of the resulting digital signature in the `Authorization` header, using the `Relaynet-Countersignature` type.
+To deliver a parcel to the server, the client MUST send the parcel in the body of a POST request to `/parcels` using the Content-Type `application/vnd.awala.parcel`.
+Additionally, it MUST countersign the parcel with the private node's keys and include the base64 encoding of the resulting digital signature in the `Authorization` header, using the `Awala-Countersignature` type.

 The server MUST respond with one of the following: